After assessing your startup idea, it’s time to translate it into a business model hypothesis, which will help you on better:

-Now, let’s understand the meaning and the importance of each BMC’s components.
+Now, let’s understand the meaning and the importance of each BMC component.

-Hey, wait!
-To make the most of this learning, I’m providing you a Free template, so you may fill in the information about your startup!
+To make the most of this learning, I’m providing you a FREE template, so you may fill in the information about your startup!

 Subscribe to The Traction Stage mailing list and download the spreadsheet for FREE: